10 Guiding Principles

 7. Pray and Act - “Pray as though everything depends on God.
 Act as though everything depends on you.” — St. Ignatius.
 Let prayer direct your work and action reflect your faith.
 Persevere—your job is not done until the job is done.

-Start your day, week, month, with a renewed pray to serve.
-Work, your “labor,” is an act of service.
+Start your day, week, month, with a renewed prayer to serve.
 Christ, and nearly all the authors of the Scriptures point out that your work is an act of service to God and others.
-Many first generation Christian’s worked as slaves, literally, so it is a blessing to be rewarded physically, emotionally, and spiritually, to be able to do work that is truly inspiring.
-Serving students by training them how to be better followers of Christ is a great calling, start off your daily work by praying for great results.
+Many first generation Christian’s were slaves, literally, so it is a blessing to be rewarded physically, emotionally, and spiritually, to be able to do work that is inspiring.
+Serving students by educating them to be better followers of Christ is a great calling.
+Start off your work by praying for great results.
 Pray for a professor and a student (or prospective student) each day.
 Prayer works.
 It is your appeal to God to act on your behalf.
-Then, go about your daily work, doing your best, and leaving the results up to God.
+Then, after prayer, go about your daily work, doing your best, and leaving the results up to God.

 8. Steward Resources - Time, talent, and finances are a trust from God.
 Honor students’ investment in the College.
 Spend wisely.